lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 <figure id="Figure 8-36">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-36.png?raw=true width="640" alt="Figure8-36">
 </figure>
 <figcaption style="color:blue"><b>Figure 8-36</b>.
-Determining closest point to $p$ in vtkPointLocator.
+Determining closest point to $p$ in &#118;tkPointLocator.
 Initial search in bucket results in point a.
 Search must extend beyond local bucket as a function of search radius R, resulting in point b.</figcaption>
 </figure>

 <figure id="Figure 8-37">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-37.png?raw=true width="640" alt="Figure8-37">
 </figure>
 <figcaption style="color:blue"><b>Figure 8-37</b>.
-Structure of spatial search såtructure vtkCellLocator.
+Structure of spatial search structure &#118;tkCellLocator.
 The data structure represents a uniformly subdivided octree.</figcaption>
 </figure>

 vtkCellLocator is implemented as a uniformly subdivided octree with some peculiar characteristics (**Figure 8-37**).
 Conventional octree representations use upward parent and downward children pointers to track parent and children octants.
 Besides the required list of entities (i.e., points or cells) in each octant, additional information about octant level, center, and size may also be maintained.
 This results in a flexible structure with significant overhead.
 The overhead is the memory resources to maintain pointers, plus the cost to allocate and delete memory.